isptech/knife-ruby/README.md

 # knife-ruby
 Docker container to run knife all types of CHEF commands.
 This docker container was built for two purporses.

-1) Don't need to worry about development environment having the necessary ruby gems, pem files, aws credentials, etc...
+1) Don't need to worry about development environment having the necessary Ruby gems, pem files, AWS credentials, etc...

-2) Can wire into things like teamcity / jenkins where your build agents can execute docker runs (currently all my team's chef orchestration is fronted by Teamcity through these docker images)
+2) Can wire into things like Teamcity / Jenkins where your build agents can execute docker runs (currently all my team's chef orchestration is fronted by Teamcity through these docker images)

 docker run --env cmd="winrm" --env search="os:windows" --env user="WINRRM-USER" --env winrm_cmd="hostname" --env password="WINRM-PASSWORD" -v ~/chef:/etc/chef jcastillo/knife-ruby:v3